stageor/Financial_KPI_Dashboard/README.md

 ## Overview
 This project delivers an end-to-end financial KPI dashboard built in MS Excel to track performance across revenue, expenses, and operational efficiency.

-It is designed for executive use, enabling quick Actual vs Budget comparisons, clear trend analysis, and direct visibility into cost variances across business units.
+It is designed for executive use, enabling quick comparisons between Actual and Budget, clear trend analysis, and direct visibility into cost variances across business units.

 ---